 RS, electric field, 30 MHz to 18 GHz

-Purpose
+Purpose and overview

-This test procedure is used to verify the ability of the EUT and associated cabling to withstand electric fields.
+This test procedure is used to verify the ability of the EUT and associated cabling to withstand electric fields between 30 MHz and 18 GHz.

+The specified method is a substitution method.
+The electric field level from the test antenna is first calibrated, unmodulated, using an electric field sensor set at the various test locations, in the absence of the EUT.

+Then the EUT is installed and tested by replaying the same forward power to the test antenna as recorded during the calibration; this time with the modulation applied.

 Additional requirements can apply beyond 18 GHz if SHF or EHF payloads are present.
 These are beyond the scope of the present standard.

 Test equipment